Corpexin/SoundOryc/README.md

-How it works?
+###How it works?
   - Search your favourite songs
-  - Get the listAmet, voluptatem, eligendi id, mollitia vel at sed sequi anim dolor.
+  - Get the list from one of our engines.
+  - Select your favourite ones
   - Enjoy listening

-You can also:
+###You can also:
   - Use 2 different search engines
   - Download every song you want
   - Create and modify your own playlists